gdbroman/broman.blog/posts/back-on-earth.md

 Surfing on clouds, the words are clay.

-Angelic awareness—please would you stay?
+Angelic awareness please would you stay?

-Back on earth, I have merely faith.
+Back on earth I have merely faith.

-Now all is blue...nothing to do.
+Now all's blue, nothing to do.

 Seeking to control, I fail to rejoice.